KingShash/Financial-Fraud-Detection-Project/README.md

-# Financial Fraud Detection Using AI

-Get Deeper Understanding from motivation to data collection to model training to final results you can checkout the project blogs here: https://www.amitkedia.com/project/67ce1a818013ee818192b171
 ## Project Overview

 **Introduction:** This project utilizes machine learning, deep learning, and Large Language Models (LLMs) to detect financial fraud.
 It's based on a comprehensive dataset derived from financial filings to the U.S. Securities and Exchange Commission (SEC), aiming to compare and enhance AI models in identifying fraudulent financial activities.